 You will get your Tibet permit checked before board the Tibet train.

 If you enter Tibet from mainland China, your Tibet Travel permit will be checked at the railway station or airport, before your board the train or flight.
 As you go through the check-in counter, you are expected to show your Tibet Travel Permit (original one for the flight, and Tibet train departing from Chongqing, Xi’an and Lanzhou to Lhasa) to the staff.
 While you aboard the Tibet train or flight, you might be double checked when demanded.

 If you enter Tibet from Kathmandu by road, your Tibet permit will be checked when you cross the border at Gyirong Port.
 If you enter Tibet from Nepal by flight, your permit will be checked in Lhasa Gonggar Airport.
 And in both situations, our guide will show it to the officers on behalf of you.

 When you travel beyond Lhasa to other districts of Tibet, you will also get your permit checked in different situations as required.
 Your tour guide will help you to keep your Tibet permit and hand it for check all the way.

-9. How to get the Tibet Travel Permit if I enter from Kathmandu?
+8. How to get the Tibet Travel Permit if I Enter from Nepal?

 In fact, getting a Tibet Travel Permit from Nepal follows the same rules as you travel from mainland China.
 All you need to do is book your Nepal and Tibet tour with us, and then we will help you to get the permit.